johnr282/Linear_Alg_Lib/README.md

 # Linear_Alg_Lib
 This project is a fully templated linear algebra library written in C++.
 I'm writing it mostly as a learning experience to understand more about all the optimization and data storage decisions required to efficiently work with matrices, as well as the implementations of various numerical algorithms.

 Currently, the library provides a `MathVector` class, which represents an $n$-dimensional mathematical vector, and a `DenseMatrix` class, which is designed to store a $n \times m$ matrix whose elements are mostly nonzero.
 In the future, I have plans to implement a `SparseMatrix` class as well for matrices whose elements are mostly zero.
-The library also contains bencharmking utility functions used for measuring and comparing performance of operations.
+It can solve linear systems of equations and contains benchmarking utility functions used for measuring and comparing performance of operations as well.

 Detailed documentation of the classes and operations provided by the library can be found in the Wiki.